HackLinux/e8/ir1/readme.md

 not have goto statements.
 For asm.js, we will probably have a variation of IR1 which does not have goto statements.

+Currently IR1 is a strict subset of golang.
+It is not part of the design requirement, but it is a nice property to have.